-United Wholesale From C&C to lowest entry level costs and value for money entry into symbol store with store criterias that will require some work 1/2 Few formal agreements, head lease or free equipment 2 Closer working relationship than traditional C&C Closer working relationship than traditional C&C 2 Filshills lowest entry level costs and value for money entry into symbol store with store criteria's that will require some work 2/3 Few formal agreements, head lease or free equipment Does supply EPOS system FOC (for qualifying retailers) 2/3 States that it puts the retailer first and as still expanding may be learning with its retailers 3/4 Rapidly expanding its number of retailers may be more willing to listen than traditional symbol groups 3/4/5 Costcutter Symbol store group with high standards that will require work and linked to EPOS system at cost 4 Few formal agreements may have head lease so no property to sell and linked in EPOS system 4/5 Regular trade events (national) to build strong links between retailers and the group But lost charismatic leadership and some uncertainty over direction re Bibby 3/4/5 Now owned by large company uncertainty over validity of retailer voice at moment 3/4/5 MACE lowest entry level costs and value for money entry into symbol store with store criteria's that will require some work 2/3 Few formal agreements, head lease or free equipment BUT some examples of legal action with retailers switching groups 2/3 Closer working relationship than traditional C&C set up as DW moving towards a symbol store operation 3/4 Have field sales team but this small part of Palmer & Harvey business 3/4 Budgens /Londis Symbol store group with high standards that will require work and linked to EPOS system at cost 4 Few formal agreements may have head lease so no property to sell and linked in EPOS system 4/5 Budgens have tightest agreements in trade, Londis is the freer alternative for retailers 4/5 Very similar to SPAR operation designed to build relationships with retailers 4/5
+United Wholesale Filshills From C&C to lowest entry level costs and value for money entry into symbol store with store criterias that will require some work 1/2 lowest entry level costs Few formal agreements , head lease or free equipment 2 Few formal Closer working relationship than traditional C&C 2 States that it puts the Closer working relationship than traditional C&C 2 Rapidly expanding its number Fiisniiis and value for money entry into symbol store with store criteria's that will require some work 2/3 agreements , head lease or free equipment Does supply EPOS system FOC (for qualifying retailers) 2/3 retailer first and as still expanding may be learning with its retailers 3/4 Costcutter Symbol store group with high standards that will require work and linked to EPOS system at cost 4 Few formal agreements may have head lease so no property to sell and linked in EPOS system 4/5 Regular trade events (national) to build strong links between retailers and the group But lost charismatic leadership and some uncertainty over direction re Bibby 3/4/5 Now owned by large company uncertainty over validity of retailer voice at moment 3/4/5 MACE lowest entry level costs and value for money entry into symbol store with store criteria's that will require some work 2/3 Few formal agreements , head lease or free equipment BUT some examples of legal action with retailers switching groups 2/3 Closer working relationship than traditional C&C set up as DW moving towards a symbol store operation 3/4 Have field sales team but this small part of Palmer & Harvey business 3/4 Budgens /Londis Symbol store group with high standards that will require work and linked to EPOS system at cost 4 Few formal agreements may have head lease so no property to sell and linked in EPOS system 4/5 Budgens have tightest agreements in trade, Londis is the freer alternative for retailers 4/5 Very similar to SPAR operation designed to build relationships with retailers 4/5

-The entry costs for the retailers used to be split with traditional wholesalers offering the lowest entry costs and symbol stores offering the highest costs, however as standards required by the traditional wholesalers increase and discounts are offered by symbol groups (in the competition for new retailers) this difference is merging.
+The entry costs for the retailers used to be split with traditional wholesalers offering the lowest entry costs and symbol stores offering the highest costs , however as standards required by the traditional wholesalers increase and discounts are offered by symbol groups( in the competition for new retailers) this difference is merging.
 The traditional symbol stores (green in figure 11 are still mainly higher than the traditional wholesale groups (yellow in figure 11) this reflects the extra costs incurred to achieve minimum store standards required by the group, and installation costs involved in EPOS system used to transmit sails information between retailer and symbol, group.